talon-one/talon_one.rb/docs/IntegrationApi.md

 loyalty_program_id = 56 # Integer | Identifier of the profile-based loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. integration_id = 'integration_id_example' # String | The integration identifier for this customer profile.
 Must be: - Unique within the deployment. - Stable for the customer.
 Do not use an ID that the customer can update themselves.
 For example, you can use a database ID.
 Once set, you cannot update this identifier. opts = {
   end_date: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
-You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+You can enter any past, present, or future timestamp value.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.
   subledger_id: 'subledger_id_example', # String | The ID of the subledger by which we filter the data.
   include_tiers: false, # Boolean | Indicates whether tier information is included in the response.
 When set to `true`, the response includes information about the current tier and the number of points required to move to next tier.
   include_projected_tier: false # Boolean | Indicates whether the customer's projected tier information is included in the response.
 When set to `true`, the response includes information about the customer's active points and the name of the projected tier.  **Note** We recommend filtering by `subledgerId` for better performance.